yellows8/3ds_smashbroshax/README.md

 One way to send the beacon is with aireplay-ng, however that requires a patch, see aireplay-ng.patch.
 For example, to send the beacon with aireplay-ng: aireplay-ng --interactive -r {beaconpcap_path} -h {host mac from pcap} -x 10 {wifi interface}

 This can be used with the homebrew-launcher otherapp payload to boot into hbmenu.
 However, doing so is New3DS-only, at the time of writing.
+With game-version v1.1.0, the initial otherapp payload gfx isn't displayed correctly(when home-menu takeover is being done), however it's fine after that.

+Right after the initial arm11code initializes stack, it will overwrite the framebuffers in VRAM with junk, to indicate that the code is running.
+Originally this was intended for the top-screen, however with v1.1.0 this ends up only overwritting the bottom-screen framebuffers.